A 150-year tradition

 The Fort McKeen Detachment of the Old Scouts Society is dedicated to correcting misconceptions about the scouts who served in the U.S. Army.
 Members educate the public about the military scouts and work to keep alive the stories of how the historic scouts influenced American and North Dakota history.
 They work to preserve and honor the gravesites of the scouts buried at Fort Abraham Lincoln south of Mandan.
 They also help maintain the Old Scouts Cemetery west of Garrison on Highway 1804.

-As often as possible, I go past the cemetery, usually on a motorcycle.
-I stop to tend to fallen flags and other markers left to honor this group of war dead who contributed much but received so little recognition for their sacrifice.
+As often as possible, I go past the Old Scouts Cemetery, usually on a motorcycle.
+I tend to fallen flags and other markers left to honor this group of war dead.
+They contributed much but received so little recognition for their sacrifice.

 (This article is excerpted from a script I wrote for a documentary on the Old Scouts Society — yet unproduced.
-It is the product of months of research at the Fort Berthold Library, the Three Affiliated Tribes Museum and the North Dakota State Historical Society.
-For more information see http://www.mhanation.com/main2/history.html)
+It is the product of months of research at the Fort Berthold Library, the Three Affiliated Tribes Museum and the North Dakota State Historical Society.)

 Follow tales of Western North Dakota Travel by adding your email in the top right of this page to get alerted when new stories are published.